VGP NV: Disclosure in accordance with the Law of 2 May 2007 - Transparency law

 Disclosure in accordance with the Law of 2 May 2007 - Transparency law

-VGP NV has received a transparency notification dated 11 May 2020 that by virtue of the introduction of the double voting right by VGP NV on 8 May 2020, VM Invest NV, Bart Van Malderen and VGP MISV Comm.
-VA together now hold 25.81% of the voting rights of VGP NV.
-Therefore, their voting rights have crossed the threshold of 25%.
+VGP NV has received a transparency notification dated 12 May 2020 that by virtue of the introduction of the double voting right by VGP NV on 8 May 2020, Service & Development Group Belgium NV (“SDGB NV”) and Divani NV now hold 2.29% of the voting rights of VGP NV.
+Therefore, their voting rights have dropped below the lowest threshold of 3%.

 ·Reason for notification: